vdoraira/devops-test/README.md

  ## Running this web application
  This is a NodeJS application:	This is a NodeJS application:

-- `npm test` runs the application tests	- `npm test` runs the application tests
+- `npm test` runs the application tests
 - `npm start` starts the http server